 - Telephone contact – class leaders are happy to speak to parents by telephone.
 Class leaders are usually available before 9.00 a.m. and after 3.15 p.m.

 - Celebration events – Family members are invited to attend our special assemblies and celebration events such as the leavers’ graduation.

 Being a parent can be challenging and demanding.
 There are times when parents need additional support and guidance.

 We offer support and can signpost families to other services including supporting the process of applying for direct payments or applying for short breaks.
-Parents/carers of children based at Boston Spa Learning and Woodhouse Learning should contact Katie Hurley on 01937 844772.
+Parents/carers of children based should contact Katie Hurley or Jemima Lutter at school.